 This podcast explores innovative uses of technology in education and is a collaboration of the Associate Provost of Digital Learning, the Vanderbilt University Library, the Vanderbilt Institute for Digital Learning, and the Center for Teaching.

 Season 1, Episode 6: Lee Forester and Bill VanPatten

 Season 2, Episode 15: Bill Pannapacker

 Season 3, Episode 25: Elizabeth Self

 Season 4, Episode 34: Derek Price, Kyle Romero, and Terrell Taylor

 Recent Conference Presentations

 2016 Presentations.
 “Organizing Language Instruction with the Experiential Learning Model” and “Intercultural Communicative Competence: Tools and Methods” (the latter co-presented with Lee Forester).
-98th Annual AATSP (American Association of Teachers of Spanish and Portuguese).
+98th Annual American Association of Teachers of Spanish and Portuguese (AATSP).
 Miami, FL.
 July 2016.

 2015 Presentations.
 “Getting the Most out of your Online Discussion Boards” and “Demonstrating Intercultural Language Learning”.
-97th Annual AATSP (American Association of Teachers of Spanish and Portuguese).
+97th Annual AATSP.
 Denver, CO.
 July 2015.